Hänel Storage Systems Publishes Florida Hospital OR/CS Case Study

-)-- Hänel Storage Systems, a leader in vertical storage units, is pleased to announce the publication of a new customer case study featuring Florida Hospital in Altamonte Springs, FL.
-The study details Florida Hospital’s successful implementation of several Hänel Rotomat® vertical storage carousels.
+Hänel Storage Systems of Pittsburgh, PA, announces the publication of a new customer case study featuring Florida Hospital in Altamonte Springs, FL.
+The study details Florida Hospital’s successful installation of several Hänel Rotomat vertical storage carousels.

 Since installing five Hänel Rotomats to store sterile Operating Room supplies and surgical instruments, Florida Hospital Altamonte has improved the quality of its patient care.
 The new system features inventory management that allows the staff to track items to ensure proper supply levels are maintained, and that items do not expire.